How to up the EMS ante

 Second, remember that the system doesn't have to be perfect but it needs to work for you.
 Any problems can generally be ironed-out during the reviewing stages after implementation.

-Finally, when developing the overarching environmental policy, avoid buzzwords such as 'sustainable' and 'ecological' unless there is a clear understanding of their meaning within the policy or the EMS.
+Finally, when developing the overarching environmental policy, avoid buzzwords such as 'sustainable' and 'ecological' unless there is a clear understanding of their meaning within the policy or the environmental management system.

-The key to any EMS is getting the aspects right.
+The key to any environmental management system is getting the aspects right.
 Environmental aspects are any element of an organisation's activities, products or services that can interact with the environment.

 Aspects registers don't have to reflect every single step in a process, as long as they detail what can interact with the environment.
 I've often noticed providing too much detail over-complicates the system, which adds difficulty in identifying significant aspects, creates a reviewing nightmare and loses the interest of those being trained.